Payten-Java-Spring-Bootcamp/majd-ajroudi/3rd-week/research-questions/README.md

 Scalability nedir?
 Horizontal ve Vertical Scalability kavramlarını açıklayınız.
 </h3>

-Scalability is a system's property which refers to its ability to increase in performance.
-A system is considered scalable if its performance is not affected with the increasing number of users, database queries, ...etc.

-When a system can no longer support the number of users, then the systems capacity should be increased.
-Horizontal and vertical scalability are two different ways of improving the capacity of a system.

-Horizontal scaling refers to increasing the capacity of the system by adding extra resources (machines) to the existing system (scaling out).
-Vertical scaling refers to increasing the capacity by adding more power to the existing machine (i.e. CPU, RAM) vertical scaling is also refered to as "scaling up".

 <p>
 Scalability, bir sistemin performansını artırma yeteneğini ifade eden bir özelliğidir.
 Artan kullanıcı sayısı, veritabanı sorguları vb. ile performansı etkilenmeyen scalable bir sistem olarak kabul edilir.